zaraganja/YOLOGROUP-Countries-Zahra.h.g/README.md

 - git clone https://github.com/zaraganja/YoloGroup-Countries-Zahra.h.g.git

-Install dependencies run:
+To Install dependencies :

-open terminal in file of the project:
+open terminal in file of the project and run:

 - npm install

-Start the application run :
+To Start the application run :

 - npm run dev